J Felix

 Few understand this.

 There was no formal path to peace and bliss except through suffering.
-Kabir says this: "When the Guest is being searched for, it is the intensity of the longing for the Guest that does all the work."
+Kabir put it this way: "When the Guest is being searched for, it is the intensity of the longing for the Guest that does all the work."

 5. UPROOTING WEEDS